-Ever wondered how Google shows relevant search results to you even before you type your keywords?
-Or how Google shows you the ads that match your interests?
-Yes, you got it right; Google collects data from the users while they are online.
+Have you ever bothered to think about how Google shows relevant search results even before typing your keywords?
+Or how Google displays the ads matching your interests?
+Yes, you got it right.
+Google collects data from the users while they are online.
 There are various ways in which Google collects user data.
 This post will give you a very clear idea about what Google knows about you.

 Here is a quick list of the types of the data which Google collects from it’s users in various forms.
 You will be surprised by the amount of data you are giving to Google everyday.
 So, here we go:

 Google Knows your Web History

 Google Chrome is world’s most used web browser.
 It means, it has way more information about users stored on its servers as compared to other web browsers.
 Google Chrome provides users with easy access to their bookmarks, saved passwords and many other online services.
 No matter where you are, just sign into Chrome using your Google Account and all your personalized settings will be available right there.
 At the same time, Google also collects user’s search, browsing and usage history.

 Google keeps track of each and every activity that you are performing online, especially in Google Chrome.
 If you want to see your search history that Google has stored, just click this link.
 If you are visiting this page for first time, you will see some introductory slides, just click Next to move on.